austingraham24/dm_helper/src/Components/UtilityPanel/README.md

 ## UtilityPanel
 This component utilizes the Panel component of React-Bootstrap and further enhances it.
-Using the collabsilbe aspect of the panel component, the UtilityPanel provides a panel with a button in the header to toggle if the panel is shown or not.
+Using the collapsible aspect of the panel component, the UtilityPanel provides a panel with a button in the header to toggle if the panel is shown or not.

 **What's New:**<br>
 Looking into fully incorporating a toolbar feature into the panel header that is fully customizeable